Phi Theta Kappa

 Students enrolled in 12 or more credits at UW-WC during the semester in which they qualify for membership must earn at least a 3.3 semester GPA and a 3.0 cumulative GPA.
 Any students meeting this criteria for membership will be invited to attend informational meetings once classes begin.

-To join PTK, check out the Phi Theta Kappa website for more information, contact a current member, or contact the Faculty Advisor, Professor Chris Yogerst.
+To join PTK, attend one of the club meetings, contact a current member, or contact the Faculty Advisor, Professor Chris Yogerst.

 Meeting dates are Thursdays at 12pm in Room 308, the College Life Exploration Center!